yoshuawuyts/wassette/examples/filesystem-rs/README.md

 # Filesystem Example

-This example demonstrates the use of the `weld-mcp-server` runtime to interact with the filesystem as a WebAssembly (Wasm) component.
+This example demonstrates the use of the `wassette` runtime to interact with the filesystem as a WebAssembly (Wasm) component.
 It showcases how to define and enforce permissions for accessing files and directories using a policy file.

 ## Tools